BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Luke.md

 ## Narrative Framework

 - **Setting (1–3):**
   Jesus, Son of God/Adam/David, comes as salvation to the humble.
-John the Baptist as OT witness, Jesus as fulfillment.
+John the Baptist as OT witness (greater Elijah), Jesus as fulfillment (greater Elisha).

 - **Conflict (4–11):**
-  Israel, in pride, rejects forgiveness and accuses Jesus of Satanic power.
+  Israel, in pride, rejects forgiveness and accuses Jesus (greater Elisha, see Baylis, https://thebiblicalstory.org/baylis/wp-content/uploads/2015/06/Elijah_Elisha_Luke_Thesis_Baylis_1985.pdf) of Satanic power.
 The Pharisees become Cain-like; Israel refuses to be light to the nations as old Jonah did.

 - **Rising Action (12–22:38):**
   Jesus trains His little flock to endure the delay with humility, mercy, and forgiveness, unlike self-righteous Israel.